victorwg/Battleship-Project/README.md

 - printBoard(), Print the board.
 (No input required)
 - play(), Player turn to call coordinate.
 (Input required, X-coordinate(A-J) and Y-coordinate(1-10)) (Output will be described in commit comment)
 - check_ship(), Check if all ships are sunk.
 (No input required) (Output will be described in commit comment)
-- save_gameStatus(), file I/O for saving game status to "gamedata.txt" (Input required, "/save")
+- save_gameStatus(), File I/O for saving game status to "gamedata.txt" (Input required, "/save")
 - load_gameStatus(), file I/O for loading game status from "gamedata.txt" (Input required, integer '2' in main function)
 - inputXCoord, allow user to input x-coordinate for guessing.
 (No input required)
 - inputYCoord, allow user to input y-coordinate for guessing.
 (No input required)